 Why wasn't I offered Federal Work-Study?

-The funds for this federal program are left to the discretion of the institution to award and utilize.
-Because FWS is a form of need-based aid, why a specific student is or is not awarded will be unique in each case.
+The funds for this federal program are left to the discretion of the institution to provide and utilize.
+Because FWS is a form of need-based aid, why a specific student is or is not offered FWS will be unique in each case.
 This funding source is very limited, so priority is given to:

 Further reasons students typically are not offered FWS:

 Do not have enough

-Financial Need to encompass the award or the Financial Need is satisfied completely by scholarships and grants.
+Financial Need to encompass the offer or the Financial Need is satisfied completely by scholarships and grants.

-- Missed financial aid priority dates due to late/delayed admission to Ohio State or late verfication/appeal completion.
-Funding availability will determine whether we can award FWS to these students.
+- Missed financial aid priority dates due to late/delayed admission to Ohio State or late verification/appeal completion.
+Funding availability will determine whether we can offer FWS to these students.

-If you meet the criteria but were not awarded, you may contact us at
+If you meet the criteria but were not offered FWS, you may contact us at

 email@example.com to review your account for FWS eligibility.

-What do I need to do to receive my award?
+What do I need to do to receive my offer?

-If you have a FWS award, please be sure to read the Federal Work-Study Student Employee Manual for more information on the terms and conditions of your award.
-If you are unsure of your award status, contact us at email@example.com.
+If you have been offered FWS, please be sure to read the Federal Work-Study Student Employee Manual for more information on the terms and conditions of your offer.
+If you are unsure of your status, contact us at firstname.lastname@example.org.

 After your interview, the department contact will let you know if you have been hired for the position.
-The employer's human resource representative will help you complete all necessary payroll forms before you begin working and will notify the SFA of your employment.
+The employer's human resource representative will help you complete all necessary payroll forms within Workday before you begin working.

-What do I need to do to keep my award?
+What do I need to do to keep my FWS offer?

 Since Federal Work-Study is a federal financial aid program, you must meet all the eligibility criteria required for receipt of federal aid, including Satisfactory Academic Progress.
 In addition, you must maintain at least half-time enrollment to be eligible to work on FWS.

 How do I get my money?

-Once you are hired into a Federal Work-Study job and have completed all needed payroll paperwork, you will keep a record of the hours you have actually worked, and submit it to your employing department every week.
+Once you are hired into a Federal Work-Study job and have completed all needed payroll paperwork, you will submit timesheets every week.
 You will receive your funds biweekly by direct deposit for the hours that you reported on your time sheet approximately two weeks later.